vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-import-prices.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "Keep in mind that [price rules](https://help.vtex.com/tracks/prices-101--6f8pwCns3PJHqMvQSugNfP/2rBirbpB7wLnei4dQ9KGMW) might be a better option than fixed prices if you are consistently applying the same criteria for SKUs in the same category, brand or markup range."
+>ℹ️ Keep in mind that [price rules](https://help.vtex.com/tracks/prices-101--6f8pwCns3PJHqMvQSugNfP/2rBirbpB7wLnei4dQ9KGMW) might be a better option than fixed prices if you are consistently applying the same criteria for SKUs in the same category, brand or markup range.
-}
-[/block]

 ## Wrapping up